Kompas (TV program)

 Kompas (The Compass) is a television news program that broadcasts on the Indonesian TV station Kompas TV.
 This news program based newspaper same name.
 Its slogan is "Tegas, Terarah, & Menumbuhkan Harapan" (Decisive, Purposeful, & Raising Expectations).

 History

 Kompas was launched on September 9, 2011 by Jakob Oetama.
-To greet all viewers, every articles reading always begins with "Saudara" (brother/sister), not "Pemirsa" (viewer) till present (Like Liputan 6 SCTV and Liputan 6 Moji).
+To greet all viewers, every articles reading always begins with "Saudara" (brother/sister), not "Pemirsa" (viewer) till present (Like Liputan 6).

 Kompas also has an online news portal.
 The news portal, Kompas.com, was originally launched on September 14, 1995 to coincide with 16 years before Kompas TV's launched on September 9, 2011.